tabalizer/Intelligence-Collection-Plannar/README.md

 An interactive web application for managing and analyzing intelligence collection plans, designed to streamline case management, prioritize intelligence requirements (PIRs), and track hypotheses, tasks, and final tasks.

+You can preview and try the web application here: https://tabalizer.github.io/Intelligence-Collection-Plannar/

 ## Features

 - **Case Management**: Manage details for each case, including case number, name, type, agent information, stakeholder, case date, and description.